DanielKng/zammad-ticket-portal/README.md

-# Unofficial Zammad Modal Frontend
+# Unofficial Zammad Ticket Portal

 A modular, internationalized **unofficial** frontend for Zammad-based ticket/helpdesk systems.
 You can integrate it as a modal pop-up in your existing intranet or CMS.